KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\filters.py:36`

 **Description**:
-The `set_date_filters` method is designed to apply date-based filtering criteria to a set of CRM data, such as accounts, contacts, deals, and leads, by integrating with various advanced filter queries and assigning the appropriate filters based on the provided key.
+The `set_date_filters` method is used to apply date filters to various types of data such as accounts, contacts, deals, and leads in the EeazyCRM system.
+It is likely called by other methods or functions that require filtered data based on specific date ranges.

 ---